-The PGO will familiarize you with the online classroom, academic policies, and other important aspects of your program.
-You’ll get hands-on practice in the virtual classroom, and learn how to participate in discussion boards, submit assignments, and take exams.
+The PGO will familiarize you with your program's online classroom, academic policies, and other essential aspects.
+You'll get hands-on practice in the virtual classroom, and learn how to participate in discussion boards, submit assignments, and take exams.
 In addition, the course will give you tips on how to be a successful student.

 How to Complete the Orientation

-To demonstrate that you have completed the PGO, you should attend the live orientation seminar or, if you cannot attend, watch the recording of the live seminar and complete the seminar drop box activity.
+To demonstrate that you have completed the PGO, you should attend the live orientation seminar or, if you cannot attend, watch the recording of the live seminar and complete the activity discussed during the presentation.
+You can access the live seminars and recordings by entering the PGO Course Room, clicking More Tools, and then clicking Seminar.
 In addition to attending the live seminar, students can practice completing a discussion board post, submitting a writing assignment, and taking a quiz.

 I understand what Purdue Global Orientation (PGO) is and why it’s important.